TranPhucVinh/C/Physical layer/Thread/Race condition.md

-# One thread function handler to increase a share value
+# One thread function handler to increase a shared value

 ```c
 #include <stdio.h>